oktaytuncay/Kubernetes/kubernetes.md

 In the versions section, we can clarify if this is the version servered or storage version of the application.

 The schema defines all the parameters that can be specified under the spec section when we create the object.
-It defines what fields are supported and what type of value that fields supports.
+It defines what fields are supported and what type of value those fields support.

 The schema uses `openAPIV3Schema` version, we can specify the different properties using an object type.